Skip to content

 Technologists often utilise 3D modelling programmes, such as ArchiCAD, to visualise the 2D drawings in a 3D format.
 Twinmotion, or similar software can also be used to produce the design in Virtual reality.

-ARCHITECT VS ARCHITECTURAL TECHNOLOGIST
+220882-5-1024x596-1ARCHITECT VS ARCHITECTURAL TECHNOLOGIST

 Architects and Architectural Technologists certainly have similarities in their skills and responsibilities, but both play unique roles in the design process.
-An architect takes your requirements as a client and then visualises your aspirations for a home using architectural drawings, and a technologist will focus on the technical design and the further development of the process.
+An architect takes your requirements as a client and then visualises your aspirations for a home using architectural drawings, and a Technologist will focus on the technical design and the further development of the process.

-It is common for architects and technologists to work together on larger projects.
-For example, at AC Architects, when a project receives Planning Approval and is ready to move on to the Building Warrant stage, our architects will pass the project over to the technologist, who then takes the role of project lead.
+It is common for architects and Technologists to work together on larger projects.
+For example, at AC Architects, when a project receives Planning Approval and is ready to move on to the Building Warrant stage, our architects will pass the project over to the Technologist, who then takes the role of project lead.

 The Chartered Institute of Architectural Technologists (CIAT) is the body that provides an industry-recognised standard of service, that ensures the skills, experience and competency of the technologist are to a level expected in the industry.

-Non-chartered architectural technologists do not have to be registered with CIAT, but they may not hold the necessary academic qualifications or experience to carry out satisfactory design services.
+Non-chartered Architectural Technologists do not have to be registered with CIAT, but they may not hold the necessary academic qualifications or experience to carry out satisfactory design services.
 Always check the level of expertise, qualification and experience your chosen designer can offer.

 The chartered system is different for architects, as only those on the ARB Register of Architects can use the title of ‘Architect’.